dbriones49/Incident-Response/README.md

 ## Incident Description:
 - This incident involved observation of potential brute force attempts against an Windows virtual machine.
 Below were the action items taken.

+## Step 1: Preperation
+- ( I initially completed this earlier by ingesting all logs into the Log Analytics Workspace and Sentinel, and configured the alert rules)

+## Step 2: Detection & Analysis
+- Set Severity, Status, Owner
+- View Full Details( New Experieince)
+- Observe the Activity Logs( For history of incident)
+- Observe Entities and Incident Timelines ( are they doing anything else?)
+- "Investigate" the incident and continue trying to determine the scope
+- Inspect the entities and see if there are any related issues.
+- Determine legitimacy of the indident( True Positive, Fals Positive, etc.)
+- If true positive, continue.
+If false positive, close the ticket.

+## Step 3: Cpontainment, Eredaction, and Recovery
+- Use the Incident response play book

+## Step 4: Document findings/information, and close out the incident in Sentinel

 ## Initial Response Actions
 - Verify the authenticity of the alert or report